maparrar/torre_docs/README.md

 - Define a basic design

 ### Development tasks:
-- Create repositories and branches:
+- Create repositories and branches
-	- Docs repository
-	- Front repository
-	- ad_server repository
-- Define architecture and the deply server
+- Define architecture and the deploy server

-## Stage 2:
+## Stage 2 (Versions 1.0 and 2.0):
 - Development of front with basic design
+- Development of the visualisator
 - Development of the mock server (ad_server)

+## Stage 3 (Version 3.0 and 4.0):
+- Development of graphical controls
+- Development of skills simulator
+- Final deployment

 # Problem and proposed solution